Nick Offerman: Woodworking

+Offerman has run the Offerman Woodshop with a crew of six craftsmen and women in Los Angeles since 2001.
+He has said that acting in TV and movies is "cramping my style at the woodshop" and "if I just had a life of woodworking and live theater, that'd be perfectly fine with me".
+He educated himself about woodworking with books and periodicals and has written several books about woodworking.
+He emphasizes that literature about the craft tends to be too somber and sober and actually it's important to know going in that you're supposed to make mistakes.

 Personal life

+Marriage

 Offerman married actress Megan Mullally on September 20, 2003.
-They met while co-starring in the play The Berlin Circle with the Evidence Room Theatre Company, and married after dating for 18 months.
-They have worked together on series and films such as Will & Grace, Parks and Recreation, The Kings of Summer, Smashed, Hotel Transylvania 2, Bob's Burgers, and The Great North.
+They met while co-starring in the play The Berlin Circle with the Evidence Room Theatre Company in the summer of 2000.
+They have worked together on series and films such as Will & Grace, Parks and Recreation, The Kings of Summer, Smashed, Hotel Transylvania 2, Bob's Burgers, You, Me and the Apocalypse, The Great North and The Umbrella Academy.
 They began a live comedy tour in 2016, the theme of which was their sex life.
 In 2019, they started In Bed with Nick and Megan, a podcast discussing their personal lives while interviewing guests.

+Politics

 When asked whether he is a libertarian like his character Ron Swanson, Offerman said in 2017, "While I admire the philosophy of the libertarian mindset, I think it's proven to be ineffectual in actual governance.
 So no, I'm not.
 I'm a free-thinking American."
 He described Donald Trump as racist and sexist during the 2016 U.S. presidential election, but also mocked Trump's opponent Hillary Clinton for her private email controversy.
 Upon voting in the 2020 Democratic Party presidential primaries, he tweeted a photo of himself with an "I Voted" sticker, adding the caption "#VoteWarren" in reference to Democratic presidential candidate Elizabeth Warren.
 That year, he also tweeted his support for Democratic candidate Charles Booker in the U.S. Senate Democratic primary in Kentucky.